Legionnaires Disease | FAQ

 Studies of community-acquired pneumonia (cases acquired outside hospitals) have also indicated that increased surveillance leads to more diagnoses.
 A large-scale study in Ohio (U.S.A.) suggested that only 3 percent of sporadic cases of Legionnaires’ disease were correctly diagnosed.
 By comparison, in studies in which diagnostic tests have been consistently used, Legionella has been recognized among the top three or four microbial causes of community-acquired pneumonia.

 Because the symptoms of Legionnaires’ are similar to those of other types of pneumonia, undetected cases of Legionnaires’ disease end up being classified merely as pneumonia with no apparent cause.
 Based on CDC estimates, this means that 8 to 39 pneumonia deaths occur each week in the United States without anyone knowing that the cause was Legionella.
-What’s worse is that many of these deaths could be prevented because, unlike most pneumonias, the source (e.g., a hot-water system) of Legionnaires’ cases can be identified.
+What’s worse is that many of these deaths could be prevented because, unlike most cases of pneumonia, the source (e.g., a hot-water system) of Legionnaires’ cases can be identified.
 But if Legionella is not recognized as the cause, no investigation ensues to pinpoint and disinfect the source, so the same source remains a threat.